jaygooby/build-nginx/README.md

 Because you've specified OpenSSL as a dependency (`-d`) the nginx configure script automatically gets set with the `--with-openssl=` path.

+The `@` syntax lets you specify a release/tag/branch (or even specific commit - any [tree-ish reference](https://git-scm.com/docs/gitglossary#gitglossary-aiddeftree-ishatree-ishalsotreeish) should work).

 ## 3rd party modules
 You can also specify 3rd party modules using the same `git repo url @ version/tag/branch` string.
 In the following example we haven't specifed an nginx version, so we clone from master, but we do clone a forked version of the nginx-upstream-fair module at version 0.1.3